Skip to main content

 5. How is your lunch program funded?
 Are you currently providing a grab and go program?
 Is it paid through Older Americans Act Title III, American Rescue Plan, or private funds?
 Describe where food is prepared and served, the number of participants, and how meals meet nutritional guidelines.

 6. How many home-delivered meals do you serve and where?
 Tell about your volunteers and how many days per week they visit.
 Do you have a waiting list?
-Share any stories about drivers helping seniors during the crisis.
 Describe the vehicles you use for delivery and what challenges they present.
 Offer your opinion about decreasing frequency of delivery or having services like UPS or FedEx make deliveries.

 7. What kind of transportation services do you provide?
 Tell how your service differs from public transportation, especially if you serve people in rural areas or where there is limited or no public transit.
 Detail any federal dollars that support these services.
 Do you have a waiting list?
 Describe how many trips you provide per year or how many miles driven.
 Do you limit trips to medical and grocery?
 Do you use volunteers?
 How many vehicles do you use, and what challenges do they present?

 8. What community supports do you offer?
-Describe how you help older adults stay independent through programs like civic engagement and lifelong learning; in-home supports like homemaker, health aides, shopping, and bill paying; adult day programs or respite services; grief counseling and support; and caregiver support groups.
-Tell what kinds of calls and visits you get from community members seeking information about aging or services for seniors.
+Describe how you help older adults stay independent through programs like: civic engagement and lifelong learning; case management, benefits enrollment, information, and and referral; in-home supports like homemaker, health aides, shopping, and bill paying; adult day programs or respite services; grief counseling and support; and caregiver support groups.
+Tell what kinds of calls and visits you get from community members seeking information about aging or services for older adults.
 Talk about partnerships you have with other agencies and services and why they’re so valuable.

-If any policy discussions arise that you aren’t comfortable engaging in, please feel free to offer to direct the official or staff to Marci Phillips, NCOA’s Senior Director of Public Policy & Advocacy.
+If any policy discussions arise that you aren’t comfortable engaging in, please feel free to offer to direct the official or staff to Marci Phillips, NCOA’s Director of Policy Development and Integration.

 Meeting with an elected official is a terrific way to begin building a relationship.
 They want to know what’s happening with the older adults in their district, and you have a great story to tell.
 You can form important alliances to coordinate and expand services to older adults in your community.